Praytic/youtd2/assets/tutorial_pictures/README.md

 Pictures for tutorial.

-Note that for consistency, these screenshots need to be taken at 1080p with 0.5 screen scale + scaled by 0.75 in image editor, so 0.375 scaling total.

-Also, keep the width under 600 because tutorial window will not expand to fit images bigger than that.
-It's a problem with RichTextLabel.
+Note that for consistency, these screenshots need to all have the same width of 600.
+This is because the tutorial window is setup to fix this 600 at most.
+Couldn't figure out how to make RichTextLabel automatically expand to fit the image.